 Individual Actions vs. Team Actions

 The next step in transitioning from skill training to player development is incorporating two and three player “triggers” into player development work.
 A trigger is a fast flowing action which occurs out of natural arrival spacing, with two or three-person actions being the most common triggers.
-A ball screen is an example of a trigger, which is the easiest way to create an advantage at many levels of the game.
-One potential disadvantage of constantly providing advantage starts for accomplished players in drills is that is is not a realistic situation, handicapping players in the long-run.
+A pick and roll is an example of a trigger, which is the easiest way to create an advantage at many levels of the game.
+One potential disadvantage of constantly providing advantage starts for accomplished players in small-sided games is that is is not a realistic situation, handicapping players in the long-run.
 This is because it is not representative of what happens in the game where players must create the advantage before they use it.

 Not sure what an advantage start looks like?
 Watch here…